jsolly/text-notifications-app/README.md

 # Text Notifications App

-A web application that allows users to sign up for customized text message notifications for various events like astronomical events, Bitcoin price milestones, and daily historical facts.
+A web application that allows users to sign up for customized text message notifications for weather alerts.

 ## Features